jrief/django-formset/docs/source/single-form.rst

 In section :ref:`buttons` it is explained in detail, how to proceed with the response received by the form view.

-Processing the server's response on the client also prevents users to accidentally submit the form data twice, in case they click on the browser's reload button.
+Processing the server's response on the client also prevents users from accidentally submitting the form data twice, in case they click on the browser's reload button.

 A Django form using **django-formset** can be rendered using three different methods: